kamilburda/genderbench/README.md

 # GenderBench - Evaluation suite for gender biases in LLMs

 `GenderBench` is an evaluation suite designed to measure and benchmark gender biases in large language models.
-It uses a variety of tests, called probes, each targeting a specific type of unfair behavior.
+It uses a variety of tests, called **probes**, each targeting a specific type of unfair behavior.
 Our goal is to cover as many types of unfair behavior as possible.

-This repository has two purposes:
+This project has two purposes:

 1. **To publish the results we measured for various LLMs.** Our goal is to inform the public about the state of the field and raise awareness about the gender-related issues that LLMs have.

-2. **To allow researchers to run the benchmark on their own LLMs.** Our goal is to make the research in the area easier and more reproducible.
-Our code can serve as a base to pursue various research questions.
+2. **To allow researchers to run the benchmark on their own LLMs.** Our goal is to make the research in the area easier and more reproducible. `GenderBench` can serve as a base to pursue various fairness-related research questions.

 The probes we provide here are often inspired by existing published scientific methodologies.
 Our philosophy when creating the probes is to prefer quality over